alexfernandez/json-filter/README.md

 * `json`: if the MIME type of the request is `application/json`, this attribute will contain the parsed JSON.

-## Usage
+## Binary Usage

-The JSON filter can be started using binary commands.
+The JSON filter can be started using binary scripts.
 As before, frst run `npm install` to get all dependencies:

     $ npm install